There are no products in your cart. Perhaps the item you chose is sold out.

 ACCLIMATION PROCEDURES FOR LIVESTOCK:

 Aquarium Illusions has taken extra measures to ensure you are taking home healthy livestock.
-Our fish are held in a ‘true quarantine’ environment (True quarantine refers to completely separate systems with independent filtration).
-Fish are not released for sale until they have passed the the quarantine period, are healthy & eating.
+Fish are not released for sale until they have passed our health checks & are eating.
 Our Corals & Invertebrates are carefully acclimated and adapted to the aquarium environment before they are sold.

 To ensure their continued success:

 We need you to … follow the same strict Acclimation Procedures.

 We need you to … be prepared for the addition of new livestock with the proper water chemistry, proper lighting & compatible tank mates.

 * See bottom of this page for Optimual Water Parameters

 NOTE: Fish & Invertebrates need to be acclimated in separate containers and never together.

 1. Turn off your aquarium lights (reduces stress and rapid temperature increase), and float the unopened bag for 15-20 minutes to equalize the temperature in the bag with that of your aquarium.